The Angry Beavers: Home media

 Nickelodeon and Amazon.com teamed up to release The Angry Beavers and other Nick shows on manufacture-on-demand DVD-R discs available exclusively through Amazon's CreateSpace arm.

 The Angry Beavers sets, among others, were discontinued when Nick began releasing traditional DVDs of many of their series in association with Shout!
 Factory.
 The first DVD release for Angry Beavers was the Seasons 1 and 2 4-disc set on August 23, 2011.
 Season 3: Part 1 was released in a 2-disc set on February 28, 2012.
 Season 3: Part 2 was released in a 2-disc set on August 14, 2012.
 Season 4 (The Final Season) was released in a 2-disc set on February 4, 2014.

 On July 30, 2013, Shout!
 Factory released the complete series set in Region 1.

-In Australia, The Angry Beavers has been released on DVD by Viacom International Inc. and distributed by Beyond Home Entertainment.
+In Australia, The Angry Beavers has been released on DVD by Beyond Home Entertainment.

 Video games

-Though the series has no official video games, The Angry Beavers appeared in Nicktoons Racing for PlayStation, Game Boy Advance, PC, Game Boy Color, and Arcade, as playable characters.
-Norbert and Daggett had a cameo as a trophies in Nicktoons: Attack of the Toybots and in Nicktoons MLB as well.
+Though the series has no official video games, Norbert and Daggett appear in Nicktoons Racing and Nickelodeon All-Star Brawl 2 as playable characters.
+The two also make cameo appearances in Nicktoons: Attack of the Toybots, and Nicktoons MLB.

+Future

+On January 5, 2016, Mitch Schauer mentioned on the Apathetic Enthusiasm Podcast episode titled "The Not So Angry Animator" that he would be open to the idea of bringing the series back and getting the original actors involved if he could.
+He also revealed that his daughter Chelsea Schauer came up with the title "ReSpooted" and that Norbert would be married and he would have children with Treeflower while Daggett would still be single.

+On June 11, 2017, Patricia Miranda interviewed Schauer on her podcast titled Old School Lane and he brought up that it would be a parody of the 1980 Stanley Kubrick film The Shining.
+He also said he's pitched it to Nickelodeon and they've been "on and off" about it.

+On January 7, 2018, Nickelodeon Animation's Tumblr page said this about the possibility of a revival: "Nothing's being whispered down the halls right now...but you never know!"

+On April 19, 2022, Schauer and various people who worked on the series were interviewed again by Miranda in celebration of the twenty-fifth anniversary of the series.
+Mitch expanded upon the "ReSpooted" idea, stating that Norbert and Treeflower's children would be two daughters named Lily and Petunia and that Daggett would still visit them from time to time.

+On March 18, 2025, Schauer was once again asked by a fan on Instagram if he had any more plans to bring back the series only for him to respond, “Only Paramount knows for sure.”